Akihiro-Miyazaki/sdl_core_guides/docs/best_practice/5.SDL_App_Interruption/index.md

 The priority order of interruptions are specified by the OEMs themselves.

 ## 4. Differences from SDL standard specification
-The interruptions between SDL Apps, and between Native and SDL App are not explicitly defined in the SDL official documentｓ.
+The interruptions between SDL Apps, and between Native and SDL App are not explicitly defined in the SDL official documents.
 Therefore, all of the sequences in this chapter differ from the existing SDL Standard Specifications.

 ## 5. Sequence Diagrams